 b.
 Taxpayers

-The mining royalty tax is payable by mining enterprises.
+The mining royalty is payable by mining enterprises.
 A “mining enterprise” is defined as any individual or corporation that is engaged in extracting mineral substances under a concession and sells those substances in whatever productive form they are in.
-In this respect, a “sale” consists of any legal act made by the mining enterprise aimed at transferring title to a mining product.
+In this respect, a “sale” consists of any legal act entered into by a mining enterprise aimed at transferring title to a mining product.
+Thus, a sale not only comprises the transfer for cash consideration but also the contribution of a mining product to a company’s capital.

 Mining enterprises that are subject to the mining royalty may claim the rights conferred under Article 11 ter of the Foreign Investment Statute (see item (iv) under II.A.2.a., above).